-I am Dr. Stephanie Thompson, a licensed clinical psychologist in Washington.
+I am Dr. Stephanie Thompson (she/her), a licensed and Board Certified clinical psychologist in Washington.
 I believe that the working relationship between a psychologist and a client is essential, so let me tell you a bit about myself:

-The University work allows me to research, publish, and present meaningful findings about what we know about psychology and what we need to better understand.
+The University research allows me to investigate, publish, and present meaningful findings about what we know about psychology and what we need to better understand.
+The teaching position brings me the reward of training future generations of therapists.
 The private practice brings me the joy of being part of real-life positive changes from week to week.
+I love the combination!

 I am fortunate to have been trained by great psychologists, many of whom developed the clinically effective treatments that I utilize.
 I have worked with clients across inpatient psychiatric settings, medical settings, and outpatient settings.
 These experiences have given me a chance to work with a wide range of individuals and families, some of whom were acutely sick.
 I found that everyone has strengths, has struggle at some point, and has promise, too.

 Maybe!
-Just as I believe that there needs to be a good fit between a psychologist and her client, I believe strongly that psychologists should practice within their scope.
-That means that I accept patients I have the expertise and experience to help.
-If I’m not the best fit for a patient, I refer them to a provider who I believe will be a good fit.
+Just as I believe that there needs to be a good fit between a psychologist and their client, I believe strongly that psychologists should practice within their scope.
+That means that I accept patients I have the expertise and experience and capacity to help.
+If I’m not the best fit for a client, for example, if their concerns include an eating disorder or a primary substance abuse disorder, I refer them to a provider who I believe will be a good fit.
 To get a sense if my expertise lines up with your concerns, click on my services page.

 Some of my favorite past times include: Cheering on my family of awesome athletes, teaching the occasional yoga class, and guessing the tasting notes of a coffee bean.
 I’ve been known to organize the shopping list by grocery store aisle only to be at the grocery store without it.
 I routinely fall in love with products that then become discontinued.